 In a bioactive setup, it’s also necessary to include a layer of leaf litter on top of the substrate.
 The leaf litter provides a source of food for the clean-up crew – the beneficial microorganisms and bugs that help break down waste and keep the terrarium clean.

-A voir aussi : How to Train a Shih Tzu to Accept Ear Cleaning Without Resistance?
+A lire aussi : How to Train a Shih Tzu to Accept Ear Cleaning Without Resistance?

 Incorporating live plants in your crested gecko’s enclosure not only enhances the overall aesthetic but also serves practical purposes.
 They help maintain humidity, provide cover, and create climbing opportunities for your geckos.